kenkaijie/poco/docs/result-codes.md

 denotes the module and YY denotes the error code.

 This file defines the numbers assigned to each module.
-The specific error codes will be defined within the module itself (with the exception of the general error space).
+The specific error codes will be defined within the module itself (except the general error space).